dfeshed/nw-ueba-saas/fortscale/fortscale-collection/resources/scripts/automatic_config/README.txt

 - verbose: indicates whether the script should print debug info.
 - show_graphs: indicates whether the script should show graphs.
 The important information in the graphs are already available using the "verbose" property (but not visually).
+- dry: set to True if you don't want to update the interim results file according to the algorithm's result.

 Prerequisites:
 --------------